NEW: Officials say 11 people were killed

 “The road was on fire and every house was engulfed in flames.
 I thought she’d be standing in the driveway.”

-Since then, he’s been trying to find out what happened to Constance and their daughters, Chloe, 12, and Lily, 9.
+Since then, he’s been in a shelter in Pigeon Forge, trying to find out what happened to Constance and their daughters, Chloe, 12, and Lily, 9.
 He said authorities haven’t been able to find them.

 “We’re just hoping for a miracle,” Reed told CNN affiliate WATE on Tuesday.